Medical Laboratory Scientist Salary USA 2026: Complete Guide

 Other Major States

-New Jersey offers $66,000 to $82,000.
-Texas provides $60,000 to $78,000 in major cities.
-Florida offers $62,000 to $80,000.
-Illinois provides $64,000 to $82,000.
-Washington State offers $65,000 to $85,000.
+New Jersey offers $66,000 to $82,000 with excellent healthcare opportunities.
+Texas provides $60,000 to $78,000 in major cities with growing healthcare demand.
+Florida offers $62,000 to $80,000 with expanding laboratory services.
+Illinois provides $64,000 to $82,000 with strong stability.
+Washington State offers $65,000 to $85,000 with excellent work environment.

-How Specialization Affects Medical Laboratory Scientist Salary
+Specialization Impact on Medical Laboratory Scientist Salary

 Highest-Paying Specializations